csalmeida/hozokit/README.md

 ```
 > See `gulpfile.js` for all tasks.

+Create an `.env` filed in the [theme folder directory](wp-content/themes/hozokit).
+An `.env.example` file is provided as a starting point.

+If a `.env` file is not present the site will throw an error.

 [Hot Reloading can be enabled](/docs/hot_reload.md) once the steps above have been followed.

 # Customizing the theme